-- 1. Refer to appropriate references and standard procedures for interpretation of results. - 2.
-Survival of bacteria in a transport medium depends on many factors including the type and concentration of bacteria in the specimen, the formulation of the transport medium, the temperature and duration of transport and inoculation to appropriate culture media within 24 hours. - 3.
+- 1. Survival of bacteria in a transport medium depends on many factors including the type and concentration of bacteria in the specimen, the formulation of the transport medium, the temperature and duration of transport and inoculation to appropriate culture media within 24 hours. - 2.
 Optimal growth and typical morphology can only be expected following direct inoculation and appropriate cultivation.